haltcase/trilogy/docs/api.md

 special type that's really a shortcut for the super long SQL `integer not null primary key autoincrement`.
-It declares `id` as a field that will automatically set itself to the last inserted row's id + 1, and is the primary key of the table - the one that prevents duplicates.
+It declares `id` as a field that will automatically set itself to the last inserted row's id + 1, and is the primary key of the table &mdash; the one that prevents duplicates.

 You can define other types, and other attributes, by providing an object instead of just the type.
 This is done with the next descriptor, `make`: